rosacf-ga/discoversd/README.md

 Visit **Discover San Diego** [here](https://discoversd.herokuapp.com/)

-To use the app, you can log in with the following credentials:
+To demo the app, you may log in with the following credentials:
 username: *demo*
 passsword: *1234*